The scallop-shell-shaped wood roof directly reflects the purpose of the Bamfield Marine Centre for the study of marine sciences.

 The Bamfield Marine Sciences Centre, located on the west coast of Vancouver Island, is a permanent base for marine research and teaching for the west coast of Canada.
-It was established in 1972 by the Western Canadian Universities Marine Sciences Society (WCUMSS) with five British Columbian and Albertan universities as its members.
+The Western Canadian Universities Marine Sciences Society (WCUMSS) established the centre in 1972, with five British Columbian and Albertan universities as its members.
 The centre has classrooms, lecture halls, research laboratories, computer laboratories, and a reception hall overlooking Barkley Sound.

 Wood’s pliability and strength worked for the design

 The roof comprises 12 arched, stretched skin shells supported by parallel strand lumber (PSL) chords.
 It resembles a scallop shell from a bird’s eye view, reflecting its purpose as a marine centre.
 PSL is also used as façade columns, supporting the large roof structure.
 The columns are spaced along the perimeter of the building and visible wood siding complements the timber roof.